isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Torch Ginger.md

 </section>

 <section>
-<p>Taro is a common crop with a large edible swollen stem often called tubers, which are processed into chips, flour, paste and flavouring.
-The young leaves can also be cooked and eaten as a vegetable.</p>
+<p>Torch Gingers are an iconic edible flower that are a key ingredient in Rojak, a Southeast Asian salad.
+The unopened flowers are eaten raw, in stir fries, in sauces and in stews.
+Mature flowers are bright, showy, and long lasting, making them suitable as a cut flower.
+Mature flowers also attract nectivorous birds and can be used in biodiversity-attracting gardens.</p>
-<p>It is a versatile perennial crop that is used extensively in edible gardens, permaculture gardens and low-maintenance beds.</p>
+<p>It is a large perennial crop that grows rapidly in the tropics.
+This is a common plant in herb gardens, permaculture gardens, and low maintenance beds. </p>
-<p>Taro is part of the Araceae or Aroid family, which includes other edible plants like Elephant Foot Yam.
-Many ornamental members of the family are very popular as houseplants, including Monsteras and Devil’s Ivy. </p>
+<p>Torch Gingers are part of the Zingiberaceae or Ginger family, which includes other popular edible plants like Tumeric and Fingerroot.</p>
 	<br>
 </section>